thomasclarke1969/documentation/ios/guides/parse.md

 # Parse Integration
-[Layer-Parse-iOS-Example](https://github.com/layerhq/Layer-Parse-iOS-Example) is a sample application highlighting how to integrate Atlas, the iOS UI Kit for the Layer communications platform with a Parse backend.
+[Layer-Parse-iOS-Example](https://github.com/layerhq/Layer-Parse-iOS-Example) is a sample application highlighting how to integrate Atlas, the iOS UI Kit for the Layer communications platform with Parse to handle user management.
 It presents a very simple example of a chat app.

 ## Setup